sofiaorfa/m6A_Fig1_metagene/README.md

       bigWigToBedGraph $f ${base}.bedGraph
     done

- STEP 4: Find the peaks using the peaks.sh script and then calculate the peaks per feature using the peak_perfeature.sh script
+ STEP 4: Find the peaks using the peaks.sh script and then calculate the peaks per feature using the peak_perfeature.sh script.The script peaks.sh detects regions with elevated signal intensity of enriched m⁶A-IP signal that correspond to potential m⁶A modification sites.The per-feature annotation script assigns biological meaning to the detected m⁶A peaks by determining which transcript features they overlap.
+Each peak is compared against annotated splice sites, exons, introns, and codons to identify where along the transcript the m⁶A signal occurs.

+ STEP 5: Distance-based signal extraction using the distance.sh script to measure how the m⁶A signal changes around important transcript landmarks such as splice sites and codons.
+For each landmark, the script extracts the m⁶A signal in a fixed region 500 nucleotides upstream and downstream and rewrites the signal using the landmark as the center point (distance = 0).This allows signals from many different genes to be aligned and averaged together.

  STEP 5: Find motifs for every peak using the motif_peaks.sh script

  STEP 6: For metagene profiles use the metagene_profiles.sh script

- STEP 7: For the plotting make use of the R script plot_Fig1C_F_normazlized.R scipt
+ STEP 7: For the plotting make use of the R script plot_Fig1C_F_normazlized.R scipt This R scriptreads distance-resolved signal matrices computes the mean signal per nucleotide position produces line plots corresponding to Figure 1C–F